mikeri/CharEd/README.md

 More features hopefully to come soon.

-Windows users that does not want to install Python can use the stand alone binary at http://mikeri.net/CharEd.zip.
+Windows users that does not want to install Python can use the stand alone binary at http://mikeri.net/CharEd.zip, but please note that this is not always up to date.